parismita/parismita.github.io/menu/academic.md

 ### Education

-I am currently doing BTech in Engineering Physics at Indian Institute of Technology, Guwahati.
+I did BTech in Engineering Physics at Indian Institute of Technology, Guwahati.

 These are the relevant courses I took in IIT, Guwahati.